robbobfrh84/trips-ui/README.md

 ### Responsive grid
 I struggled a bit with this step.
 Getting the listings into columns wasn't too tricky.
 However, because the items needed to be sorted by date, reordering the columns with CSS would put them out of order.
 There may be a way, but I elected to use JS event to re-order the columns on **LG - MD - SM** break points.

+### Filter and Sort
+Because of limited unit style filter types(4), I decided to go with a discovery UI.
+Clicking a filter when all filters are selected result in **only** the unit style selected showing in the listings.
+However, select another and that unit style is added to the listings, showing two types.

 ----